davewhiteland/compsci-superbasics/collections/_command-line/options.md

     --version

-Often — but not always: it depends on the command or program — the same option has both short (for convenience) and long (for clarity) forms.
+Often — but not always (it depends on the command or program) — the same option has both forms: short (for convenience) and long (for clarity).

 The programs you write can accept options, but what they mean is up to you.
 Most programming languages have libraries to help you define and use your own.